Jhonbeltran/animate-chat-node-platzi/README.md

 * 'socket.io-client' : It's a library that let me work with websockets to easy(client)

 * 'level' : With level we going to store the messages (level is not a db engine) is a db of key value

+* 'level-ttl': Have an option called ttl (time to live) it's use to delete registres after a time that we defined